-It's hard to understand today how watching a movie--on television no less--could produce such a thrill.
+Today, it's hard to understand how watching a movie on television could produce such a thrill.
 We have become habituated to instant gratification in ways that are obvious enough: Our entertainment is consumed on demand.
 Arguments are settled and curiosities satisfied with a Google search rather than a trip to the library.
 Even a date can be summoned with the casual swipe of a finger.
 We wait for precious little.

 So, when the podcast Serial began airing a few years ago, releasing a new episode each Thursday, I found that, for the first time in many years, I could revisit the pleasures of waiting for some simple thing.
 This particular kind of joy-in-anticipation was shared collectively on social media, where "Is it Thursday yet?" became the hashtag emblem of our weekly wait, likely created by a person who never learned patience by trying to tape record a song from the radio.